PyPO-dev/PyPO/README.md

 ```
 and source the script.

--- TESTING --\
+<h2>Testing</h2>
 To run the Python unittests, go to the main PyPO directory and from there run:
 ```
 nosetests --exe
 ```

--- DOCUMENTATION --\
+<h2>Documentation</h2>
-Please find a detailed software documentation on the [PyPO Github site](https://arend95.github.io/PyPO/index.html).
-The following instructions are for people
-who would like to develop PyPO and generate documentation along the way.
+The following instructions are for people who would like to develop PyPO and generate documentation along the way.
 PyPO uses [Doxygen](https://www.doxygen.nl/download.html) for generating documentation for the source code.
 Please refer to the link for download and installation instructions.
 If the installation fails on Linux, try: